Glossary

 Special Educational Services

-Classroom or private instruction involving techniques, exercises, and subject matter designed for students whose learning needs cannot be met by a standard school curriculum.
+Classroom or private instruction involving techniques, exercises, and subject matter designed for students whose learning needs are not met by a standard school curriculum.
 Schools have established criteria and procedures to qualify students to Special Educational Services.

 Standardized Tests

-Instruments designed to be administered, scored, and interpreted in the same way no matter when, where, or by whom it is administered.
+Instruments that are administered, scored, and interpreted in the same way no matter when, where, or by whom it is administered.
 The sample group (or norm) from which the scoring standards are derived is carefully selected to represent the population.

 Visual Processing Deficit

 Visual processing involves how well a person can see visual information.
 Can they visualize things in their head?
-Can they remember what they see?
-Can they discriminate shapes and distinguish figure from background?
+Do they remember what they see?
+Are they able to discriminate shapes and distinguish figure from background?